aionnetwork/aion-docs/tokens/aion-desktop-wallet/updating-the-wallet.en.md

 ---
-title: Upgrading the Wallet
+title: Updating the Wallet
 weight: 20
 ---

-# Upgrading the Wallet
+# Updating the Wallet

-A new update for the Aion Desktop Wallet is available.
-In order to keep your `AION` safe, follow this procedure when updating.
+When updating your Aion Desktop Wallet, the process is different depending on your operating system adn which version you are updating from.

 ## Linux

+The update process for Linux does not change depending on your current version number.

 1. First off, open a terminal and make a copy of your Aion data: